softwarefactory-project/sf-operator/doc/deployment/config_repository.md

 ## Repository structure

-For the config-check and config-update to work as expected, a specific file structure is expected in the config repository:
+For the config-check and config-update to work as intended, a specific file structure is expected in the config repository:

 ```
 /